Andh

 Similarly Andhs too speak Marathi.
 The Sanskrit word Andh is Andhr.
-The Satavahana clan of Andhras is said to have established first ever empire in entire Deccan two thousand years ago at Kotilingala, Jagtial district.
+The Satavahana clan of Andhras is said to have established the first ever empire in the entire Deccan two thousand years ago at Kotilingala, Jagtial district.
 Their inscriptions were in Maharashtri variant of Prakrit language, majority scholars say.
 Even today, the Andhs living in Telangana (across erstwhile Adilabad district) speak Marathi.
 Therefore, it can be surmised that Marathi also has its origins in Telangana.